An Elite Private School In Brooklyn Is Investigating "Inappropriate Physical Contact" Between Past Employees And Students

 Representatives for Saint Ann's and outside investigators the school hired didn't immediately return requests for comment.

-Tompkins and Jonathan Weld, the president of the Board of Trustees, wrote a letter to the Saint Ann's School community in October 2017 about "reports that have recently come to our attention regarding inappropriate physical contact with students by past employees of the school.
+Tompkins and Jonathan Weld, the president of the board of trustees, wrote a letter to the Saint Ann's School community in October 2017 about "reports that have recently come to our attention regarding inappropriate physical contact with students by past employees of the school.
 These reports date to the 1990s and before, are to date small in number, and do not extend to any current administrators, faculty, staff or students."

 "To distort the boundaries of the student-teacher relationship is antithetical to our school's most deeply-held values and undermines the foundations of our educational mission," the October letter reads.
 "Such behavior is not, and will not be, tolerated at Saint Ann's."